Ant identification and termite identification are similar with a few small differences outlined below.

 Ants and termites can be distinguished by the following three primary characteristics:

 Ants go through complete metamorphosis, passing through egg, larval, pupal, and adult phases.
-Larvae are immobile and wormlike and never look like adults.
-Ants, like several hymenopterans, are social insects.
+Larvae are immobile, worm like and never look like adults.
+Ants are social insects.
 Queens carry out the reproductive functions of the colony and are bigger than other ant; they lay eggs and at times take part in the feeding and grooming of larvae.
 Female workers that happen to be sterile will collect food, feed and look after the larvae.
 They build tunnels, and guard the colony; these workers make up the majority of the colony.
-Males do not engage in colony activities; their only function is to mate with the queens.
+Males do not engage in colony activities.
+Their only function is to mate with the queens.
 Male ants are fed and cared for by worker ants.
 Due to being few in number when compared to the females.